-- First, you need to reserve a spot by registering your team(s) on-line with ACM-ICPC - up to 6 teams per school, space permitting at the site you attend.
+- First, you need to reserve a spot by registering your team(s) on-line with ACM-ICPC - up to 6 teams per school (5 at Canada site until further notice), space permitting at the site you attend.
 (See the link below)

 - Then, you must confirm your registration by registering via PayPal or sending to the Regional Director a check or money order with the registration fee of $50 for each team (The confirmation form can be printed from this web site.
 See below.)

 - Each team must have a faculty sponsor/advisor (who may also be the coach).
 Among other things, the sponsor's signature certifies that the team members meet the contest eligibility requirements.
 The sponsor or the coach (if s/he is a faculty member) must accompany the team to the contest site.
 That is, each team must be accompanied by a faculty member from their institution.

 Online reservation must take place before October 30 to be considered "on time".
 Teams who do not reserve by this date are considered late and may NOT receive t-shirts, and may not be guaranteed a place in the contest.
 (Checks must be received by October 30, and are non-refundable.)
 Until a check is received, your registration status is "pending" and your team is NOT eligible to compete. *NOTE: Team member names do NOT have to be entered at the time of registration.
 HOWEVER, team names and COMPLETE info must be completed by October 30.
 Teams w/o complete team member information will be ineligible to compete.

 - STEP 0: Determine if you'd like a team to compete in D1 or D2. if you'd like the team to compete in D2, place a D2 at the beginning of the team name.